 Learn more about How to Roast Tomatillos and How to Roast Chili Peppers.

 Add the tomatillos and peppers to a food processor.
+Season to taste with salt.
 Process until smooth.
-Set aside for now.

-Stir in the garlic and Mexican oregano and cook another minute.
+Stir in the garlic cloves and Mexican oregano and cook another minute.

-Add the reserved verde sauce along with ½ cup chicken stock, or up to a cup if you’d like a thinner chili verde.
+Time to Simmer.
+Add the reserved tomatillo sauce along with ½ cup chicken stock, or up to a cup if you’d like a thinner chili verde.
 Bring to a quick boil, then reduce the heat and cover.
 Simmer for 2 hours (you may need longer), until the pork is fork tender.
 It's SO good when slow cooked.

 Remove the chili verde from the heat and stir in the chopped cilantro and juice from 1 lime.